 - Carefully place the resulting ‘wedges’ out away from the ring to form points.

-- Since it’s Christmas, I used some rosemary sprigs to decorate the wreath and rock salt to garnish the top of the bread wreath.
+As it’s Christmas, I used some rosemary sprigs to decorate the wreath and rock salt to garnish the top of the bread wreaths.

 An excellent addition to our annual Christmas lunch.
 We had it with a warming celery, leek and potato soup.